0xCSMNT/EconDashboard/README.md

 # EconDashboard

-Welcome to EconDashboard.
-This is a single-page application designed to pull and visualize key economic indicators.
+EconDashboard is a simple, single-page application designed to pull and visualize key economic indicators.
 The project is under active development and aims to become a useful tool for personal research and possibly more.
-I'm using ChatGPT as a collaborative tool to help scope, plan, and troubleshoot various aspects of the project.
+I'm using GPT4 as a collaborative tool to help scope, plan, and troubleshoot various aspects of the project.

-## Project Information

-### Target Audience
-Primarily for personal use, though the project may evolve into a portfolio piece in the future.

-### Data Sources
-V1 will soley utilize the FRED database for data on the US economy.
-Future versions can look into more diverse sources and assets such as cryptocurrency, forex and commodities.

-### Dashboard Features
-The focus is on a simple dashboard showcasing various economic indicators.

-### Caching
-The cache will use a JSON object due to the small size and simplicity of the data ~~SQLite3 is the database being considered for caching, with JSON as an alternative.~~

-### Graph Types
-Planning to include bar charts and line graphs, possibly others based on the nature of the data.

-### Hosting
-Undecided between GitHub Pages and Heroku; dependent on back-end resource needs.

-### Technology Stack
-HTML, CSS, Python, Flask, SQLite3, JavaScript (D3), Pandas, datareader, and some Python API libraries.

-### Time Frame
-The project is estimated to be completed in 10-15 days.

 ## Project Timeline and Tasks